What Are NEMA Ratings for Enclosure

 Before introducing NEMA ratings, let’s talk about what is NEMA.
 NEMA means the National Electrical Manufacturers Association.
 It is an organization aimed to enhance the safety, environment, and market of the industry.
 It published over 700 standards to ensure the safety of electric products.
 NEMA subjects the product standards for electrical apparatus, but it does not test or specify how to manufacture the product.

-Here is a table about all the information of NEMA rantings:
+Here is a table with all the information on NEMA rantings:

 NEMA Classification